 Mutual Aid Thread Rules & Guidelines for Givers and Helpers

-Every week starting on Sunday and Monday, we focus on fundraising, particularly for people who need mutual aid to keep from slipping further into poverty, prevent eviction, pay medical bills etc.
+Every Friday on Twitter we focus on fundraising, particularly for people who need mutual aid to keep from slipping further into poverty, prevent eviction, pay medical bills etc.

 You can currently find the latest thread created by searching "From:Tinu #MutualAidThread" on Twitter, and it is sometimes my pinned thread.
-As we expand outside Twitter, you'll see a link to the latest thread in the newsletter or as an announcement on this site.
+As we expand outside Twitter, you'll see a link to the latest thread in the newsletter or as an announcement on this and other sites in the Everywhere Accessible universe.

-This is currently the only help I can offer due to my last year of poor health, fighting Long COVID and Cancer.
+This is currently the only help I can offer due to my latest years of poor health, fighting Long COVID and Cancer.
 So your help as a giver or helper is absolutely essential.

 Never believe you have too few followers To RT/QT, reply or fave.